olvior/bloodthief-mod-loader/README.md

 Your mod's files can be found at the variable `path_to_dir`.

 There are a few helpful functions that you can use, `ModLoader.mod_log('text')` to log something in a separate file.
 You can create a new input easily.
-Check `addons/ModLoader/mod_node.gd` for the details.
+Check [`addons/ModLoader/mod_node.gd`](./addons/ModLoader/mod_node.gd) for the details.

-You can also make settings that can be changed in game (wip) with the `Settings` class, check the example infinite blood mod to see how.
+You can also make settings that can be changed in game (wip) with the `Settings` class, check the example [infinite blood mod](./example_mods/mods-unpacked/olvior-InfiniteBlood/) to see how.

+Additionally, see this [wiki](https://github.com/carlosfruitcup/bloodthief-modding-docs/wiki) for some documentation that can be used to help your modding endeavours.

+Finally, you can uploads mods into the [`mod_list`](https://github.com/olvior/bloodthief-mod-list/blob/main/list.json) just like you can for maps.

 ## Ending notes